-This category has two sub-categories: financial assets or financial liabilities held for trading; and those designated at fair value through profit or loss at inception.
+This category has two sub-categories: financial assets or financial liabilities held for trading; and those designated at fair value through profit or loss at inception ("FVTPL").

-(i) Financial assets and financial liabilities held for trading
+(i) Financial assets and financial liabilities held for trading:

 A financial asset or financial liability is classified as held for trading if it is acquired or incurred principally for the purpose of selling or repurchasing in the near term or if on initial recognition is part of a portfolio of identifiable financial investments that are managed together and for which there is evidence of a recent actual pattern of short-term profit taking.
-Derivatives, including warrants, and options, are categorised as held for trading regardless of the Trust's intention to hold the security for a prolonged period of time.
+Derivatives, including warrants and options, are categorized as held for trading regardless of the Trust's intention to hold the security for a prolonged period of time.
 The Trust does not classify any derivatives as hedges in a hedging relationship.

-(ii) Financial assets and financial liabilities designated at fair value through profit or loss at inception ("FVTPL")
+(ii) Financial assets and financial liabilities designated at FVTPL: